HairySpoon/htlfc/docs/INSTALL.md

 >* Launch `htflc.py -g` and select files through the data entry form.

 ## PIP Method
 Use this method to install HTLFC into your operating system.
+Pip will also install the entry point `htlfc` in your executable path.

 Ensure that `pip3` version 18.1 or later is installed: